khushi1k4/khushi1k4/README.md

     "Sky is not the limit — the limit is in our vision.", "I push my stack harder to get better results — every overflow shows growth.", "Aspiring Software Developer"
-    "Give your Best everyday and Be consistent!"
+    "Give your Best everyday and Be consistent and mindful!"
     "Believe in adding Brand Value and creating strong & bold impact."
   ],